YJunZheng/WaterlooWorks-Automation-Tools/Other/README.md

+# Tool to compare two lists

+How to use:
 1. Use the scrapper tool to extract lists
 2. Make 2 txt files, "list1.txt" and "list2.txt"
 3. Put the txt files under the same directory as the Python script